david-alexandercharron/AuraltaClothing/README.md

 # Auralta Clothing
-A startup project of a Clothing Line I've created using C# ASP.NET.
+A startup project of a Clothing Line that I have created using C# ASP.NET.
 Within this web application, you have the ability to create an account, add products to your cart and purchase them.

 # What I learned